nephio-project/docs/content/en/docs/guides/install-guides/_index.md

 ## Open terminal

-You may want a second ssh window open to run `kubectl` commands, and so on, without port forwarding (which would fail if you tried to open a second ssh connection with that setting).
+You may want a second SSH window open to run `kubectl` commands, and so on, without port forwarding (which would fail if you tried to open a second SSH connection with that setting).

 Using the GCE: